pakej/ProgressBarKit/README.md

 ## Usage

 It's very easy to start using the progress bar.
-Simply import, initialize, setup and set progress value.
+Simply:

+1. Import and initialize
+1. Setup
+1. Set progress value

 But... i need more customization.
 Sure, go straight [here](#advanced-usage)!